ABOUT

 What and which artists have influenced your work?

-If you could collaborate with any artist past or present, who would you select and why?
+If you could collaborate with any artist, past or present, who would you select and why?

-I would definitely select working with Peter Blake.
-Blake is a leading figure in the pop art movement, and his work, most joyful and inventive, brings a message of optimism and cheerfulness to overcome hard times.
+I would definitely work with Peter Blake.
+Blake is a leading figure in the pop art movement, and his most joyful and inventive work conveys a message of optimism and cheerfulness to overcome hard times.

 I deeply admire his late period and the fact that he continues creating, no longer interested in the art world's opinion of his work, instead creating what he wants, being utterly genuine, regardless of its relation to his previous paintings and formed identity, His freedom of choice and creativity in his late compositions inspire me to be authentic, breaking the rules and following my inspiration, sharing a message of blissfulness with the world.